muzzley/muzzley-client/README.md

 ### muzzley.changeWidget()

 The `changeWidget` method instructs the participant's device (smartphone) to transform itself into the given widget identifier.
-After a succesful transformation or if some error occurs, the `callback` argument is called.
+After a successful transformation - or if some error occurs - the `callback` argument is called.

 ```
 participant.changeWidget('widget identifier', callback);